pydata/xarray/doc/user-guide/hierarchical-data.rst

 ----------------------

-Many real-world datasets are composed of multiple differing components, and it can often be be useful to think of these in terms of a hierarchy of related groups of data.
+Many real-world datasets are composed of multiple differing components, and it can often be useful to think of these in terms of a hierarchy of related groups of data.
 Examples of data which one might want organise in a grouped or hierarchical manner include:

 - Simulation data at multiple resolutions,